tenheadedlion/ecto_playground/README.md

 A playground to explore Ecto, using SQLite3, maybe Postgres later.

-The playground is created in the following steps:
+The playground is created in the following steps, according to https://hexdocs.pm/ecto/getting-started.html:

 1. `mix new ecto_playground --sup`
 2. Specify the dependencies in `mix.exs`